Inirit/Reuploader/README.md

     > npm install
     > webpack

-## Running
+### Running

-I do not know how to load a web extension in all browsers nor do I know which browsers this extension currently works with.

-If using Firefox, you can load a build from the command line.

-    > web-ext run

-If not using Firefox, you'll have to figure it out.
+Every browser is different, so you'll have to consult their documentation on how to load a temporary extension.

-Once installed, just right click on an image hosted by any webpage and select one of the Reuploader menu items in the context menu.
+Once the extension is installed in the browser, just right click on an image hosted by any webpage and select the Reuploader menu item in the context menu.

-## Debugging
+### Debugging

-I don't know, just do print debugging or something.
-Maybe your browser's developer console will let you step through the transpiled JavaScript, it may even let you monitor network traffic from the extension if you're lucky.
+I've had a difficult time trying to debug the extension when temporarily installed in Firefox.
+The "Browser Toolbox" seems to show some runtime info, but it's not great.
+Unfortunately I mostly just fall back on print debugging.